-FNC: Company which maintains the forests in Sudan
+FNC: Forest National Corporation.
+The governmental body which maintains the forests in Sudan.

-FOGA Joint Venture: Buys and processes gum acacia (link)
+FOGA Fair Factory: Buys and processes gum acacia (link)

 Small holders: Small farmers who own and control the land they farm.
 They produce relatively small volumes on small plots of land.
-Generally, they are less well-resourced then the big farmers.
+Generally, they are less well-resourced than the big farmers.
 Market access is very difficult for them.
-The gum belt in Sudan (the areas where the acacia gum is coming from) has more than 7 million small holders.
+The gum belt in Sudan (the areas where the acacia gum is coming from) has more than 5 million small holders.

 Cooperatives: Most small holders are organized in associations or cooperatives.
 These cooperatives are centered around communities.
 The cooperatives organize common training and development and acts as representative of the farmers interests to the government.
 In the gum belt they are called GAPA (Gum Arabic Producers Association).

-Forest National Corporation (FNC): The FNC is an independent and self-financing entity in Sudan exercising technical supervision over all forests throughout the country and issuing directives or take measures for protection and management of reserved and unreserved forests across Sudan.
+Forest National Corporation (FNC): The FNC is a governmental entity in Sudan exercising technical supervision over all forests throughout the country and issuing directives or take measures for protection and management of reserved and unreserved forests across Sudan.